HOW TO GET THE MOST OUT OF YOUR VISION CARE BENEFITS

 2. Save your itemized receipts, and submit for reimbursements through the Vision Care Reimbursement Program.

-Members of the CWA, IFPTE and AFT collective bargaining units, as well as managerial employees* who are full-time and eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
+Members of IFPTE and Managerial employees* who are full-time and eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
 (The current contract period is July 1, 2015 to June 30, 2017)

 The Vision Care Reimbursement Program allows for up to $40 for single lens eyeglasses, $45 for bifocal and trifocal eyeglasses or contact lenses, and a maximum payment of $35 or the cost, whichever is less, of an eye examination.